World Federation Against Drugs

 3. Admission to Membership

-A two-thirds majority of votes cast at an ordinary Congress in session is required to admit any new member.
+A two-thirds majority of votes cast at an ordinary Congress in session is required to admit any new full member.
 Pro tempore membership, valid until the next Congress, may be granted by a majority vote of the International Board.